tektoncd/community/teps/0061-allow-custom-task-to-be-embedded-in-pipeline.md

 migration strategy.
 This is especially useful when we modify a behavior or add a feature that may replace and deprecate a current one.
 -->
+- **Existing custom controller need to upgrade their validation logic:**

+     **Rationale:** Previously, there was only one possibility for the structure of `Run` objects, i.e. they had the path as `Run.RunSpec.Ref`.
+A custom controller may do fine, even without validating the input request(s) that misses a `Ref`.
+Because, this was already validated by `tektoncd/pipeline`.
+After the implementation of this TEP, this is no longer the case, a `Run.RunSpec` may either contain a `Ref` or a `Spec`.
+So a request with a `Spec`, to a controller which does not have proper validation for missing a `Ref`, and does not yet support a `Spec`, may be rendered in an unstable state e.g. due to `nil dereference errors` or fail due to timeout.

+- **Support `spec` or `taskSpec` in the existing custom controller:**

+    With implementation of this tep, users can supply custom task spec embedded in a `PipelineRun` or `Run`.
+The existing custom controller need to upgrade, to provide support.

+- **Unmarshalling the json of custom task object embedded as `Spec`:**

+    `Run.RunSpec.Spec` objects are marshalled as binary by using `json.Marshal` where `json` is imported from `encoding/json` library of golang.
+So the custom controller may unmarshall these objects by using the corresponding `unmarshall` function as, `json.Unmarshal(run.Spec.Spec.Spec.Raw, &customObjectSpec)`.
+In the future,
+    a custom task SDK will do a better job of handling it, and making it easier for the developer to work on custom task controller.
+    TODO: Add a reference to an example custom task controller e.g. `TaskLoop`, once the changes are merged.

 ## References (optional)

 <!--